nrfconnect/sdk-nrf/samples/cellular/at_client/README.rst

 Overview
 ********

-The AT Client sample acts as a proxy for sending directives to the cellular modem using AT commands.
+The AT Client sample acts as a proxy for sending directives to the nRF91 Series modem using AT commands.
-This facilitates the reading of responses or analyzing of events related to the cellular modem.
+This facilitates the reading of responses or analyzing of events related to the nRF91 Series modem.
 You can initiate the commands manually from a terminal such as the `nRF Connect Serial Terminal`_, or visually using the `Cellular Monitor`_ app.
 Both apps are part of `nRF Connect for Desktop`_.